 - Yoshitha Rajapaksha – A multi-million rupee brand-new house at Mount Lavinia brought from a bag of gems left by a unknown person.

-- Basil Rajapaksa – Claims that a 208 million river-front house in Malwana that was being built allegedly in his name was not owned by him.
+- Basil Rajapaksa – Claims that a 208 million river-front house in Malwana that was being built with help from a local plastering company and allegedly in his name was not owned by him.

 - Real estate and bank accounts of former president’s two elder sons and his minister brother Basil, amount to two billion.